ima-eky/100-days-of-code-course/day-45/README.md

 ## Required Modules
 - BeautifulSoup4
 - requests
-- to install:
-   - $ pip install -r requirements.txt
+- to install: Navigate to the project and day's directory and ` pip install -r modules_required.txt`

 ### How to run the script
 Navigate to the project and day's directory